josephguzman1994/IllithidNova/README.md

   ## Usage

   Below are the command-line arguments available in `Karlach.py`:

+  -`--rawskyplot`: Takes in a raw .fits file and plots the pixel and RA/Dec image with normalized flux density.
   - `--make`: Runs "make clean" and "make" in the DOLPHOT Makefile directory to prepare the system for DOLPHOT processing.
   - `--param`: Creates a parameter file for DOLPHOT based on the current configuration.
   - `--customize-img`: Enables interactive customization of individual image parameters.